 A smart phone now stays in a users hands longer than the device is beneficial.
 Out of its holster, their user thumbs its glass to share photos, their children’s names, locations, vacation destinations, illnesses and even their emotions over websites across the Internet.
 All of this online activity is tracked by technology companies and the user’s data is stored so it can be plugged into an algorithm for use by a third-party.
 Even ones face on a security camera recording, snoring data from medical devices, hidden microphones in home security systems and your unstocked refrigerator are feeding data to algorithms so tech companies can predict your behavior.
 In the age of the Internet of things, your data is gold.
 Once mined and processed you are fed advertising and reviews just as you’re about to make a buying decision: from tennis shoes to hernia surgery; or, a nudge that you are almost out of milk or in need of a lower dose of your prescription medicine.
 Phone apps feed you notifications that are designed to provide the same instant gratification that addicts gamblers to slot machines.
 All of this is possible with today’s technology and most app users and website visitors opt-in because it seems convenient to do so.
 However, this vast collection of human data is not considered for the good of mankind by everyone.

-The Rise of Surveillance Capitalism
+Data Collection: The Rise of Surveillance Capitalism

 Experts are calling these forms of nudging our behavior a form of surveillance and the data held by so few at the top of the wealth scale a form of capitalism on steroids, whether it is influencing our voting decision toward a particular political candidate or giving our favorite restaurant a five-star rating.
 Experts such as Shoshana Zuboff, the author of The Age of Surveillance Capitalism, claims that no matter how careful the user of a device is there are processes going on out of sight from the user that are an invasion of privacy.
 She argues, data collection of online users’ behavior and other activities people reasonably believe is a private action should not be allowed.